Thao-Tran/recipes/sourdough-pizza/recipe.md

 I use this
 [recipe](https://www.seriouseats.com/recipes/2010/10/new-york-style-pizza-sauce.html),
 but I use dried basil instead of basil sprigs because I'm not fancy enough to have basil sprigs.
 This sauce can be stored in the refrigerator for up to 2 weeks.
+This whole process takes about 1.5 hours, so I usually start preheating the oven around when the sauce needs to sit and simmer.
 1. Process tomatoes and their juice through food mill, pulse in food processor until pureed, or puree with hand blender.
 Puree should not be completely smooth, but should have no chunks larger than 1/16 of an inch.
 Set